After you configure your

 foundational services platform, used by Endpoints and other

 services to create and manage APIs and services.
 This page describes how to

 As a starting point, this page assumes that you have:

-If you are using a custom domain name (for example,
+If you use a custom domain name (such as,

 Preparing Cloud SDK for deployment

 gcloud command line tool to